Archerfield Second World War Igloos Complex: Military aviation in Australia, and events leading to the Second World War

 At this time, there were 12 RAAF squadrons, of which two existed in nucleus only and four were citizen force.
 The aircraft inventory consisted entirely of obsolescent machines.
 In Brisbane, aviation activities centred on Archerfield (including civil aviation) and Amberley which was under construction.
 The former Eagle Farm Aerodrome site was taken over by the RAAF for Flying Training purposes on 8 March 1940.

-On 7 December 1941 the US Navy Pacific Fleet in Pearl Harbour was attacked by the Japanese.
+On 7 December 1941 the US Navy Pacific Fleet in Pearl Harbor was attacked by the Japanese.
 The US Pensacola convoy bound for the Philippines was redirected to Brisbane, arriving on 22 December 1941.
 Most of the Convoys seventy crated A-24s and P-40s were trucked to Amberley for erection and then for flying to their Clark Field destination in the Philippines, but Archerfield also shared in the erection of both fully crated and deck cargo delivered aircraft.
 A decision was made in January 1942 to develop Eagle Farm as a major aircraft erection depot and aerodrome from which the planes could proceed.
 Initial works were delayed by heavy rain for three weeks converting the ground to a quagmire, and as a result thousands of feet of ashes and coke breeze were carted from the gasworks and deposited in order to keep trucks moving with borrow material from Nudgee.
 Shiploads of aircraft components were arriving at the port and had to be transported to Amberley, and some to Archerfield, for assembly until Eagle Farm was ready.
 The Americans advised that the runways were urgently needed for the fighter plane protection of Brisbane, and on 29 March 1942 a squadron of P-39 aircraft landed.
 Archerfield Aerodrome would assume a new strategic importance as it would provide a base for Australian, American, British, and Dutch air squadrons, would be used for the maintenance and repair of military aircraft, and for training purposes, while maintaining its civil aviation functions and well established repair and maintenance facilities.

 Shortly after the entry of Japan into the War, Australian foreign policy appeared to make its most dramatic shift since Federation.
 On 27 December 1941 Prime Minister Curtin stated that Australia now looked to America "free from any pangs as to our traditional links or kinship with the United Kingdom...we shall exert all our energies toward the shaping of a plan, with the United States as its cornerstone".
 At this time, the RAAF did not have a fighter remotely capable of combating the Japanese Zero, which served the Japanese Naval units.